-Please note once a training class has commenced we will not take on new candidates half way through.
+Please note once a training class has started we will not take on new candidates half-way through.

-- Volunteer to help at one of the Hammond-Harwood House events -- run activity booths at family programs and other events, volunteer for the Secret Garden Tour in the spring, volunteer to help set up or take down at events, volunteer to greet or take tickets
+- Volunteers to help at one of the Hammond-Harwood House events -- run activity booths at family programs and other events, volunteer for the Secret Garden Tour in the spring, volunteer to help set up or take down at events, volunteer to greet or take tickets

 - Do you have a special skill you'd like to share?
 Photography, historical research, preservation knowledge -- you can help us out!